ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

    new CIQ.FullScreen({ stx: ciq });
    ```

-   The call must come after the chart engine has been instantiated; for example:
+   The call must come after the chart engine has been instantiated, for example:
    ```ts
    const ciq = new CIQ.ChartEngine({
        container,